theaudaudiffret/Dino_V3_improvements_visualized/README.md

 This notebook-driven mini-project documents how DINOv3 dense features differ from DINOv2, with one clear objective: explain why DINOv3 produces globally coherent maps when you visualize patch embeddings.
-The repository packages that story into a compact, reproducible walk-through of the PCA-based diagnostics that surface the qualitative shift introduced by the DINOv3 training recipe.

-> The notebook covers background suppression, smooth PCA maps, and cosine-similarity diagnostics.
+✨ Smooth PCA maps, and cosine-similarity diagnostics.
-> All images were captured by me.
+📸 Every image was captured by me in the wild.

 ---